 Enhanced cost-per-click (ECPC) helps you get more conversions from manual bidding.
 ECPC works by automatically adjusting your manual bids for clicks that seem more or less likely to lead to a sale or conversion on your website.
-Unlike Target CPA, which automatically sets bids based on your target cost-per-conversion, ECPC is constrained by your max CPC bids when optimizing for conversions.
+Unlike Target CPA and Target ROAS Smart Bidding, which automatically set bids based on your cost per conversion and return-on-ad-spend targets, ECPC will try to keep your average CPC below the max CPC you set (including bid adjustments) when optimizing for conversions.

 Before you begin

-To use Enhanced CPC with Search or Shopping campaigns, you’ll need to set up conversion tracking.
-You don’t need conversion tracking to use ECPC with Display campaigns, but conversions will help you see whether your ads are effective.
+To use Enhanced CPC with Search, Shopping, or Hotel campaigns, you’ll need to set up conversion tracking.
+You don’t need conversion tracking to use ECPC with Display campaigns, but conversions will help you learn whether your ads are effective.

 The Google Ads system looks for patterns of clicks and conversions and compares them to your past results.
 If certain locations lead to more sales, for instance, it will know.
 You'll get optimal performance if you use conversion tracking with ECPC.